ebzzry/ebzzry.github.io/src/git-github.md

 ### Initial Use

 To make things easier later on, you'll need to create a `.gitignore` file.
-The `.gitignore` file specifiles files that will be excluded from the repository.
+The .gitignore file specifiles files that will be excluded from the repository.
 Some of these are binary files, and error messages that are generated during compilation.

 _.gitignore_ files are specific to a project type.
-A good place to start in determining what a `.gitignore` file should contain is
+A good place to start in determining what a .gitignore file should contain is
 <http://gitignore.io>.
 Specify the type of project in the field, then
-click Generate, then copy the output to your clipboard.
+click **Generate**, then copy the output to your clipboard.

 Create a directory for the project, then cd into it:

     $ mkdir foobar
     $ cd foobar

-Edit the .gitignore file in the current directory:
+Edit the `.gitignore` file in the current directory:

     $ vi .gitignore